The University is structured into three colleges

-These are supported by a number of departments including facilities, finance, human resources, learning and information technology services, marketing, and student and academic services, which are responsible for corporate affairs, and supporting the faculties in the delivery of the academic services.
+These are supported by a number of departments including facilities, finance, human resources, learning and information technology services, marketing, and student and academic services, which are responsible for corporate affairs, and supporting the colleges in the delivery of the academic services.

 The University operates a devolved management structure.

-The object of the procurement function is to support the University in achieving its corporate and faculty/department objectives by ensuring the institution's investment in externally obtained goods and services and delivers value for money.
+The object of the procurement function is to support the University in achieving its corporate and college/department objectives by ensuring the institution's investment in externally obtained goods and services and delivers value for money.

 Procurement activities are conducted at local level within an enabling framework managed by the Strategic Procurement Team.
-This framework comprises procedures, order processing systems and, for many commodities, pre-determined contractual arrangements that faculties and departments must comply with when conducting their procurement operations.
+This framework comprises procedures, order processing systems and, for many commodities, pre-determined contractual arrangements that colleges and departments must comply with when conducting their procurement operations.

 As a public sector organisation the University is bound by procurement legislation from both the UK and the European Union.
 The requirements of this legislation along with all other procurement requirements are embodied in detailed procedures.